EngineeringLast Updated May 30, 20248 min read

 Conclusion

 Most security incidents result from unfixed security errors being exploited by today’s complex IT threat environment.
-Your development team should be using a combination of open and closed box testing to protect applications and customers from cyberthreats.
+Your development team should be using a combination of SAST and DAST to protect applications and customers from cyberthreats.